agix/secretin/README.md

 Another point secret-in is trying to handle is secrets sharing.

 The whole things try to respect maximum anonymity.
-We want database leakage to be a feature so no datas should be usable without your keys.
+We want database leakage to be a feature so no datas should be usable without your keys (not even metadata like username or secret title).
 ## Details
 This part try to explain the whole operation behind secret-in.